yijingch/afistforair.github.io/_posts/the-basement/2021-09-10-the-basement.md

 A friend asked: what do you mean by “fragmented”, since
 when,
 or has the letter arrived,
-I replied that I could leave at any time, as if, you know
+I replied that I could leave at any time.
+As if, you know
 being a patch, but fragmented—
 hence an undercover author now.